viperproject/prusti-assistant/README.md

 ## Known Issues

-If the `vscode.workspace.rootPath` is undefined, the extension cannot run.
-Additionally, this extension only works when `cargo check` can be run in the root directory.
+The extension will search for `Cargo.toml` files in the workspace and use them as the root directories to run `cargo check` in.
+If none are found, the extension will fall back to `vscode.workspace.rootPath` as the directory to run `cargo check` in.

 ## Release Notes